officelearn/azure-docs.sv-se/articles/cognitive-services/Content-Moderator/text-moderation-quickstart-dotnet.md

 ### <a name="initialize-application-specific-settings"></a>Initiera programspecifika inställningar

-Lägg till följande statiska fält till den **programmet** klassen i Program.cs.
+Lägg till följande statiska fält i den **programmet** klassen i Program.cs.

     /// <summary>
     /// The name of the file that contains the text to evaluate.